 - Products always change their ingredients.
 Sometimes products come out with "new and improved" or "enhanced" versions.
 Which means the ingredients may have changed too.

 - Nose drops.
 Yes, this goes for nose drops too.
 All nose drops are not created equal.
 Just because the "mist" is gluten-free, doesn't mean the "gel" version is too.

 - Sometimes the Pharmacist may tell you there is a "starch" derivative in your medication.
 A "starch" derivative does not necessarily mean gluten.
 It can be a corn source, often called Corn Gluten, which is safe for Celiacs.
 In this case, you would call the manufacturer and speak with their customer service center to get the details.

 - If there is ever a time that your insurance will not cover your medication because it's a brand, you can easily call your insurance company or have your doctor call your insurance company and speak with a Supervisor.
 You can dispute this due to your Disease.
 In certain circumstances, the supervisor will override the original decision.

-The perks of this annoying part of life process?
+The perks of this annoying part of the life process?
 Keep the answers logged into a notebook or a spreadsheet (on Excel or Google Sheets) on what has gluten and what doesn't.
-That way it’s easy to cross-reference, it’s organized and you can even spread the love by helping someone else in gluten-free need.
-Now that is beautiful karma.
+Add the brand, and the phone number so if you need to get an updated answer yearly, everything is at your fingertips and can be done with ease.
+Eventually, that organized spreadsheet can help someone else.
+Now that is called paying it forward.